Skip to main content

 That’s why its important to raise awareness and that’s why I’m taking part in this campaign, to help turn a negative experience into a positive – and help everyone learn more about epilepsy and TIME, SAFE, STAY.

-Thank you, Cara, for being so open and honest about your experience; and for sharing in order to help others as part of our International Epilepsy Day Awareness campaign.
+Thank you, Cara, for being so open and honest about your experience; and for sharing in order to help others.
 Take Cara’s advice and learn how to correctly respond to a seizure by visiting the seizure first aid section of our website.

 Remote video URL